Pauwlo/Bro/Install/README.md

 Hide unwanted icons from the system tray (Bluetooth, or Intel Graphics for example).

+Install system drivers, generally from the PC manufacturer support website.

 ### Windows Defender

 Enable **Tamper protection** if it has been disabled.
 I don't know what is disabling it.